 Community Medical Partners

-Along with our 300 in-clinic volunteers, we also partner with over 350 community providers.
+Along with more than 300 in-clinic volunteers, we also partner with over 350 community providers.
 These medical partners see patients upon referral from VIM in their own offices and facilities.
 They are a vitally important “arm” of VIM, keeping our patients healthy and productive by expanding the care they receive in immeasurable ways.
-We couldn’t do our work without them, and are most grateful for their support.
+We couldn’t do our work without them and are most grateful for their support.